nidrissi/nidrissi/content/misc/privacy.md

 When I have no ongoing legitimate need to process your personal information, I will either delete or anonymize such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then I will securely store your personal information and isolate it from any further processing until deletion is possible.

-## How do i keep your information safe?
+## How do I keep your information safe?

 _In Short: I aim to protect your personal information through a system of organizational and technical security measures._

 I have implemented appropriate technical and organizational security measures designed to protect the security of any personal information I process.
 However, despite my safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so I cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat my security, and improperly collect, access, steal, or modify your information.
 Although I will do my best to protect your personal information, transmission of personal information to and from my website is at your own risk.
 You should only access the website within a secure environment.

-## Do i collect information from minors?
+## Do I collect information from minors?

 _In Short: I do not knowingly collect data from or market to children under 18 years of age._